skial/wait/README.md

 ## Explanation

-Wait transforms any method thats contains `@:wait` by taking all code after the `@:wait` line and putting before it a local method whos body contains the code.
+Wait transforms any method thats contains `@:wait` by taking all code after the encountered `@:wait`.
+It then inserts a local method whos body contains the captured code, before the encountered `@:wait`.

 ```
 public function new() {